BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 10
 - I wanted you to make more of the initial interaction between the Wings guy and the chef.
 You should describe how they are acting without any explanation.
 You need to let the reader work it out and slowly twig that there's a growing relationship.
 ### Chapter 11
-- At the start of this chapter you talk about becoming mo
+- At the start of this chapter you talk about becoming more efficient.
+This is good, however, I wanted you to show the reader rather than tell them.
+Describe the new layout and, perhaps, new equipment, show the reader how they were becoming more professional.